Code-4-IT/FastLogAnalyzer/README.md

 # FastLogAnalyzer
-Analyzes huge log files with optimal speed , user can select search criteras
+Analyzes huge log files (several GBs)  with optimal speed, user can select search criteras in .conf file

 This is a superfast log analyzer for huge log files.
-Initial version was made for webserver log files, with log-format Combined or Common.
+This initial version is made for Apache webserver log files, using log-format 'Combined' or 'Common'.
 But it should be easy to expand it for more log formats.
-After it finished the search it present the results in a IP-address sorted list.
+After it finished the search, it present the results in a IP-address sorted list.